elsonwx/visitor_analysis/README.md

 exclude_keywords = ['google','baidu','.aspx','spider','robots','gt-i9500']
 include_keywords = ['www.xiangblog.com']
 ```
-for use these two rules,you can run
+for use these two rules,you need to run
 > main.py --enable-rule